q3769/conseq4j/README.md

    so that, across all such submissions, related tasks under the same/equal sequence key are executed sequentially and unrelated tasks of different sequence keys are executed concurrently.

-Note: A sequence key cannot be `null`.
-Any two keys are considered "the same sequence key" if `Objects.equals(key1, key2)` returns `true`.

 Consider using conseq4j when you want to achieve concurrent processing globally while preserving meaningful local execution order at the same time.